-Our mission is to ensure that every child in state custody receives the educational supports he or she needs to succeed.
-We strive to meet this goal by recruiting volunteers from across the state, and providing them with the training and support they need to be effective Special Education Surrogate Parents.
+The mission of the RTSC Project at the Federation for Children with Special Needs is to ensure that every child in state custody receives the educational supports they need to succeed.
+We strive to meet this goal by recruiting volunteers from across the state and providing them with the training and support they need to be effective Special Education Surrogate Parents (SESPs).